You came to Chicago for the ‘Life of the Mind.’

 Optional Application Materials

-- A work sample (not required, students without a sample will not be viewed adversely during the review process).
+- A work sample (not required, but strongly encouraged).
 A brief sample of your work either written (2 page maximum), audio (under 5min), or visual, will be accepted

 The Application Process